I Spit On Your Grave (aka Day of the Woman) he-said-she-said dvd movie review

 C: The men rape her, beat her, violate her with a bottle, and then make fun of her writing.
 You NEVER make fun of a writer’s writing, much less tear up their manuscript.
 That’s unforgivable.

 K: Yes, if the audience can take it for what it’s worth.
 Keep repeating, ‘this was made in the ‘70s’ so don’t expect to see everyone bust out in aerial acrobatic karate.
 The only disappointment was that I thought she might shove a broomstick or a beer bottle up their asses tho, LOL.. maybe another movie can show that.
-I wonder if Ebert didn’t like it becos might think he was a deviant.
+I wonder if Ebert didn't like it becos ppl would find out about his rapin young boys.

-C: Well, he did like Last House on the Left…and in that one the girls don’t make it out alive.
-Maybe he has a problem with women’s empowerment.
-Overall I would say the film was quite good.
+C: Overall I would say the film was quite good.
 Definitely not deserving of all the hate that has been thrown at it.
 As far as the disc is concerned, the picture is crystal clear.
 The DTS track has a good mix for the ambient sounds.
 Birds chirp all around you.
-Sadly the same can’t be said for the voice mix.
-The original mix was an overdub, so there’s not much you can do to improve that.
+Sadly the same can't be said for the voice mix.
+The original mix was an overdub, so there's not much you can do to improve that.

 K: But that added to the surreal quality.. along with the lack of soundtrack..
 I enjoyed the silence juxtaposed with violent images..
 I didn’t feel ‘cheated’ or manipulated into emotion through cheesy musak.